Amazon’s re:MARS 2020 conference will feature Jon Favreau and Jeff Bezos

 - Dr. Maja Matarić, University of Southern California professor of computer science, neuroscience, and pediatrics

-- Boyan Slat, CEO and founder of The Ocean Cleanup
+- Boyan Slat, CEO and founder of the Ocean Cleanup

 - Dr. Eric Topol, executive vice president of Scripps Research and founder and director of the Scripps Research Translational Institute